-Once approved as a foster home, you will likely sign a Foster Care Agreement, receive foster care instructions, and pick up your foster pet, along with any supplies.
-If you have signed one, be sure to ask for a copy of your agreement.
+Congratulations on your decision to start fostering!
+Once you’re approved as a foster home for a shelter or rescue group, you will likely sign a Foster Care Agreement, receive foster care instructions, and pick up your foster pet, along with any supplies.
+If you have signed one, be sure to ask for a copy of your foster agreement.
 If you’re fostering through a shelter, a date may be set for returning the animal(s) to the shelter or the length of the foster arrangement may otherwise be determined.
 The adoption organization will often times supply the following items:

-- Medical directions, syringes and medicines as needed
+- Medical directions, and any prescription food or medicines (if needed)

 - ID tags and rabies tags (if applicable)